HEASARC/heasarc-tutorials/tutorials/useful_high_energy_tools/heasoftpy/heasoftpy-getting-started.md

 For some tasks, particularly pipelines (e.g. `ahpipeline`, `nupipeline`, etc.), the user may wish to run the task without querying all the parameters.
 They all have reasonable defaults.

 In that case, we can pass the `noprompt=True` when calling the task, and `heasoftpy` will run the task without checking the parameters.
-For example, to run the first stage of processing for the NuSTAR observation `60001110002` (data are downloaded in {ref}`configuration`), we can do:
+For example, to run the first stage of processing for the NuSTAR observation `60001110002` (data are downloaded in the 'configuration' cell near the top of the notebook), we can do:

 ```{code-cell} python
 out = hsp.nupipeline(